 Electrical contractors have unique needs when it comes to estimating jobs.
 The same goes for their peers doing low voltage or teledata work, solar panel installation, security systems or closed-circuit video.

 A general estimating system, such as those covered in our top construction estimating and takeoff software comparison guide, will suffice for contractors developing high-level estimates across multiple divisions.
-However, once the estimator drills down into the specifics of electric work, they will need a much more specific system to ensure they've chosen the best electrical installation software for their needs.
+However, once the estimator drills down into the specifics of electric work, they will need a much more specific system to ensure they've chosen the best electrical installation system for their needs.

 There are about a dozen top-rated vendors that exist to serve this market.
 Shoppers should closely scrutinize vendors offering free electrical estimator software.

 |Item database||Electrical bidding programs should include a vast database of items (~100,000) typically used by contractors.
 Generic systems will typically offer far fewer electricity-specific items (and many more not relevant items), requiring the estimator to create their own database.|